ckraymond/Judy/notes.md

    6. *Calendar reminders* | Create alerts if there is a calendar reminder coming up.
    7. *Clear Handover* | Add message to user when handing over to Chat GPT
    8. *More structure* | Adjust Chat GPT response so that it is very precise and limit hallucinations.
+   9. *Graphics* | Create grpahical analysis of sentiment and performance for the conversation usage tab

 ## Backlog
 - **Screen Integration** | Create more ability to use the devices screen.